How to Start a Law Firm in 2024 and Succeed

 Many lawyers who start a law firm already have an established practice area.
 While you should always keep an open mind about adding to the services you offer, you should also focus on legal fields you know.

-If you plan to start a law firm out of law school or a fter working in-house, you may have more flexibility in choosing a law practice area.
+If you plan to start a law firm out of law school or a after working in-house, you may have more flexibility in choosing a law practice area.
 You will consider many factors when choosing a practice area, including:

 • Areas you know and enjoy